 Why you need headphones for podcasting

-If you’d like to do the same, you’ll need a computer, microphones, cables, mic stands, a digital audio workstation like Descript, and possibly an audio interface.
+If you’d like to do the same, you’ll need a podcast starter kit that includes a computer, microphones, cables, mic stands, a digital audio workstation like Descript, and possibly an audio interface.
 You’ll also need a set of headphones to monitor the audio files you are recording and editing.
 Here's why.

 They isolate sound.
 When you record audio, you want to record only what you mean to — and none of what you don’t.
 “Basically you don’t want sound from speakers to bleed into the microphone,” Dave says.
 “That’ll cause an echo effect and various forms of noise.”
-Getting a good headset for podcast production will handle this problem.
+Getting a good headset for audio or video podcast production will handle this problem.

 You can easily record audio from video chats.
-“A lot of current podcasts are being recorded over Zoom,” Dave says, “and headphones prevent the audio from your computer leaking over into your microphone.”
-Any form of unwanted noise is going to give you lots of headaches when you start editing, so take noise isolation seriously and use headphones.
+“A lot of current podcasts are being recorded over Zoom,” Dave says, “and headphones prevent the audio from your computer leaking over into your podcast microphone.”
+Any form of external noise is going to give you lots of headaches when you start editing, so take noise isolation seriously and use headphones.

 They highlight the details in your recorded tracks.
 The audio quality provided by a good pair of headphones enables you to hear all sorts of nuanced details in your sound recordings.
 “Any time you’re doing dialogue editing, precision is important,” Dave says.
 “You need to be able to hear the close details — the ums, the ahs, the throat clears — that you wouldn’t hear on laptop speakers.”

 They let you hear what your listeners hear.
 “You can assume that many of your listeners will be using headphones,” Dave says.
 “You always want to think about an end user’s experience as you work on the product.
 By editing with headphones, you’re creating a good experience for people who will be listening to your work using headphones.”